spatie/typescript-transformer/docs/laravel/executing-the-transform-command.md

 This file will be stored in the resource's path of your Laravel application.

-It is also possible to automatically format the generated TypeScript with prettier:
+It is also possible to automatically format the generated TypeScript with Prettier, ESLint, or a custom formatter:

 ```bash
 php artisan typescript:transform --format